DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: The DAppSCAN-Source Dataset

 \subsubsection{Data Collection}

-The data collection team was responsible for gathering two types of data, i.e., audit reports and the codes of DApps.
+The data collection team was responsible for collecting two types of data, i.e. audit reports and the codes of DApps.
 To collect audit reports, we examined the homepages of the security teams, as they typically provide a list of reports on their websites.
-Then, we saved all of the audit reports as PDFs to avoid potential future link unavailability.
-In total, we collected 2,897 open-source audit reports from 37 security teams.
-To ensure data completeness, each security team's reports were analyzed by two team members.
+Then we saved all of the audit reports as PDFs to avoid potential future link unavailability.
+In total, we collected {\OpenReportNum} open-source audit reports from 35 security teams that release their audit reports with permissions for content extraction and redistribution.
+To ensure data completeness, two team members analyzed the reports of each security team.

-For DApp codes, most weaknesses described in audit reports had already been patched in the latest versions.
-Fortunately, the audit reports usually highlighted the code version they analyzed, e.g., a historical github version or a link on Etherscan/BscScan~\cite{bsc}.
-Thus, we manually reviewed the 2,897 collected audit reports to find the corresponding code versions.
-There were 1,322 audit reports specifying the audited code version.
-For each DApp, we also saved its code to prevent potential data loss and perform a double-check to ensure the correctness.
+For DApp codes, most weaknesses described in the audit reports had already been patched in the latest versions.
+Fortunately, audit reports usually highlight the code version they analyzed, e.g., a historical github version or a link on Etherscan/BscScan~\cite{bsc}.
+Thus, we manually reviewed the audit reports to find the corresponding code versions.
+As a result, we found {\ReportCodeNum} audit reports specifying the audited code version, which belong to {\selectedTeamNum} security teams.
+For each DApp in these audit reports, we also saved its code to prevent potential data loss and perform a double check to ensure correctness.